Sophia Lyon Fahs

 Sophia Blanche Lyon Fahs (August 2, 1876 – April 14, 1978) was an editor, author, teacher, and religious activist who led a revolution in Unitarian religious education.
 Fahs' teaching and writing focused on a method of experiential learning that she hoped would enable children to develop their own ideas about religion and spirituality.

 Early life

 Sophia Lyons Fahs was born on August 2, 1876, in China, to Presbyterian missionaries to China.
 Her father, David Nelson Lyon, and mother, Mandana Doolittle Lyon, moved with her to Wooster, OH when she was three and a half years old.
 Her upbringing was strictly evangelical and ritualistic, as she herself describes:

-We had family prayers and Bible reading every day.
-Each of us took our turn until we went right through the Bible.
-Sunday was a very carefully observed day, spent mostly going to church, reading religious books, playing Bible games and singing.
-I had been a faithful Sunday School pupil all through childhood.
-The religion of the home was serious, devout, sturdy, and sincere.

 Fahs received her B.A. from The College of Wooster (then called The University of Wooster) in 1897, as well as an honorary degree in 1961.
 She received her M.A. from the Teachers College of Columbia University (1904) and her B.D. from Union Theological Seminary (1926).
 She commented on her education, saying:

-I decided I must have a theological education.
-I wanted to have the same education ministers have, because I want to understand the things that they understood.

 While studying elementary education, Sophia Lyon married Charles "Harvey" Fahs in June 1902.
 She had five children, three of whom survived.